基础数学

 Description

-Returns the largest integer not greater than the input argument.
-If the input argument is a matrix, then the floor operation is performed on an element-by-element basis.
+Returns the largest integer not greater than the argument.
+If the argument is a matrix, then the floor operation is performed on an element-by-element basis.

 Used in FDTD and FDE.